videolan/x265/doc/reST/cli.rst

 .. option:: --hdr, --no-hdr

 	Force signalling of HDR parameters in SEI packets.
-Enabled automatically when :option`--master-display` or :option`--max-cll` is
+Enabled automatically when :option:`--master-display` or :option:`--max-cll` is
 	specified.
 Useful when there is a desire to signal 0 values for max-cll and max-fall.
 Default disabled.

 .. option:: --hdr-opt, --no-hdr-opt

 	Add luma and chroma offsets for HDR/WCG content.
 	Input video should be 10 bit 4:2:0.
 Applicable for HDR content.
-	Default disabled. **Experimental Feature**
+It is recommended that AQ-mode be enabled along with this feature.
+Default disabled.

 .. option:: --dhdr10-info <filename>